CONS 101: Introduction to Conservation Science

 1) Introduction to several general concepts in conservation science;

-2) Exposure to faculty members and graduate students working in conservation science;
+2) Exposure to faculty members, graduate students and other practitioners working in conservation science;

 3) Exposure to research opportunities in and outside of the Faculty of Forestry;

 4) Putting a “human face” on issues in conservation science and practitioners in the field;